-What incisions will I have?
+How many incisions will I have?

-For the sleeve gastrectomy, gastric bypass and gastric band, you will have five small keyhole (laparoscopic) incisions which are typically between 5mm to 15mm long.
+For the sleeve gastrectomy, gastric bypass and gastric band, you will usually have four or five small keyhole (laparoscopic) incisions which are typically between 5mm to 15mm long.
 These will be closed using a combination of dissolvable sutures and skin glue ensuring you have the best chance of healing neatly.
 The incisions will be waterproof within 24 hours allowing you to have a shower.

-How much pain will I be in?
+How much pain will I be in after surgery?

 Will I be given medication to go home with?